JulioCesarRamirez/newsApp/README.md

 ## Run app in a browser

-Once you have installed previusly the requirements
+Once you have installed the requirements

 ```
 npm i && ionic serve